snoozleEmily/library_system/README.md

 3. Navigate to the project directory.
 4. Run the main Python file to start the system.

-## Requirements
+## Prerequisites

-Please refer to the [requirements.txt](./docs/requirements.md) file for a detailed list of the pre-requirements made by the professors.
+Please refer to the [prerequisites.md](./docs/prerequisites.md) file for a detailed list of the pre-requirements made by the professors.

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+If you find any issues, have suggestions for improvements, or simply want to experiment with the code, please open an issue or submit a pull request.

 ## License